BIDMCDigitalPsychiatry/LAMP-platform/docs/08-develop/05-build_new_activities.md

 Any Javascript-based code can be added the LAMP Platform using the ActivitySpec API, as long as it uses `window.postMessage()` and `window.addEventListener()` API to receive the Activity settings and submit the ActivityEvent once complete.

-With approximately ~40 lines of JavaScript + React code, shown on the left, produces a naïve implementation of the Jewels game, shown on the right.
+Approximately ~40 lines of JavaScript + React code, shown on the left produces a naïve implementation of the Jewels game, shown on the right.

 ![](assets/Screen_Shot_2019-04-16_at_12.12.16_PM.png)